XTX33/Tillerstead/index.backup.md

   "mainEntity": [
     {
       "@type": "Question",
-      "name": "What areas of New Jersey does Tillerstead serve for property maintenance?", "acceptedAnswer": {
+      "name": "Which areas of New Jersey does Tillerstead provide property maintenance services in?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Tillerstead serves homeowners, landlords, and commercial properties throughout Atlantic County and the South Jersey shore, with regular service in Ocean and Cape May counties."
+        "text": "Tillerstead provides property maintenance services to homeowners, landlords, and commercial properties throughout Atlantic County and the South Jersey Shore, with regular service extending to Ocean and Cape May Counties."
       }
     },
     {
       "@type": "Question",
-      "name": "Are you licensed and insured in New Jersey?", "acceptedAnswer": {
+      "name": "Is Tillerstead licensed and insured in New Jersey?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Yes.
-Tillerstead LLC holds New Jersey Home Improvement Contractor license {{ site.company.hic }} and maintains full insurance coverage."
+Tillerstead LLC holds a valid New Jersey Home Improvement Contractor license HIC #13VH10808800 and maintains full insurance coverage."
       }
     },
     {